Documentary about Nas debut rap album to open Tribeca Film Fest

 "Those guys and I come from the same place and era, which gives the doc an authenticity that is important to me," he said.

-Since the Tribeca Film Festival was founded in 2001 by Rosenthal, actor Robert De Niro and investor Craig Hatkoff to revitalize the downtown New York neighbourhood following the September 11 attacks on the World Trade Centre, it has screened more than 1,500 films from 80 countries.
+Since the Tribeca Film Festival was founded in 2001 by Rosenthal, actor Robert De Niro and investor Craig Hatkoff to revitalize the downtown New York neighborhood following the Sept.
+11 attacks on the World Trade Center, it has screened more than 1,500 films from 80 countries.